Palamism: Barlaam's attack on Hesychasm

 Steven Runciman reports that, infuriated by Palamas' attacks against him, Barlaam vowed to humiliate Palamas by attacking the Hesychast teaching for which Palamas had become the chief proponent.
 Barlaam visited Thessalonica, where he made the acquaintance of monks who followed the Hesychast teachings.
 Runciman describes these monks as ignorant and lacking a real understanding of the Hesychast teaching.
 Barlaam issued a number of treatises mocking the absurdity of the practices which he reported included, "miraculous separations and reunions of the spirit and the soul, of the traffic which demons have with the soul, of the difference between red lights and white lights, of the entry and departure of the intelligence through the nostrils with the breath, of the shields that gather together round the navel, and finally of the union of Our Lord with the soul, which takes place in the full and sensible certitude of the heart within the navel."
 Barlaam said that the monks had claimed to see the divine essence with bodily eyes, which he viewed as sheer Messalianism.
 When asked about the light which they saw, the monks told him that it was neither of the superessential Essence nor an angelic essence nor the Spirit itself, but that the spirit contemplated it as another hypostasis.
 Barlaam commented snidely, "I must confess that I do not know what this light is.
 I only know that it does not exist."
+Barlaam & his supporters portrayed Hesychasm to be a variant of Bogomilism.